doriantaylor/rb-forget-passwords/README.md

 ## Usage

-To start using LazyAuth, we'll assume you have done the necessary setup on the server (below), as well as all the necessary setup for an address to send e-mail from.
+To start using ForgetPasswords, we'll assume you have done the necessary setup on the server (below), as well as all the necessary setup for an address to send e-mail from.
 After that, we'll need a database (this example uses PostgreSQL; you can of course skip this step for SQLite):

-    $ createdb lazyauth
+    $ createdb forgetpw

 Now we initialize the configuration file and create the tables:

-    $ lazyauth-cli -c ~/.lazyauth.yml init -d postgres:///lazyauth \
+    $ forgetpw -c ~/.forgetpw.yml init -d postgres:///forgetpw \
     -f noreply@my.company

 > Note: the `init` command uses the `-c` flag as the location to
 > _write_ a _new_ configuration file, while all other commands use the
 > flag as the source to _read_ from an existing one.
 The program
-> otherwise looks for `lazyauth.yml` in the current directory.
+> otherwise looks for `forgetpw.yml` in the current directory.

 Now we privilege some e-mail addresses:

-    $ lazyauth-cli -c ~/.lazyauth.yml privilege \
+    $ forgetpw -c ~/.forgetpw.yml privilege \
     -d widgets-inc.extranet.my.company widgets.biz some@other.person

 Now, assuming we have configured the server, we start the daemon:

-    $ lazyauth-cli -c ~/.lazyauth.yml fcgi
+    $ forgetpw -c ~/.forgetpw.yml fcgi
     Running authenticator daemon on fcgi://localhost:10101/

 > You can use `-z` to detach the process.
 Listener IP and port are of